miguelknals/XLIFextract/README.md

 with the state/word count/source/target of each one of the files.

-This program has been developed and compiled in a Microsoft Visual Studio Community 2019 with Net Core 3.1 framework environment.
+This program has been developed and compiled in a Microsoft Visual Studio Community 2019 with Net Core 3.1 framework environment .

 ## Example